 How to eliminate the risks of performing invasive concrete work

 The use of concrete scanning is a smart way to lessen or eliminate the risk that comes with performing invasive work on existing concrete.
 Scanning is a reliable way to find out what is hidden within the concrete’s surface, in order to avoid hitting it.
 Cutting into a post tension slab, hitting a structural component, electrical conduit or a water main can cause immediate and costly damage.
 Even worse, it can cause serious injury to anyone on site.

 Concrete x-ray is the most traditional method of scanning concrete.
 While the x-ray process is still used, it has become less popular since it’s time consuming and requires that both sides of the concrete are accessible.
 Concrete x-ray only detects certain materials within the concrete, not to mention the equipment is cumbersome and produces harmful radiation.

 Today, concrete scanning technology has evolved beyond the concrete x-ray.
 A concrete scanner called ground penetrating radar (GPR) is used to send radar waves of a certain frequency into the concrete being scanned.
-The waves are bounced back if an anomaly is hit- rebar, conduit, cables, voids, etc., providing a clear map of the concrete’s subsurface.
+The waves are bounced back if they hit an abnormality such as rebar, conduit, cables, voids, etc. This provides a clear overview of the concrete’s subsurface.
 While the radar does not automatically distinguish between different materials, GPRS’s highly skilled technicians are trained to recognize the patterns produced by each of these anomalies.
 This information is used to carefully mark out the concrete, enabling the contractor to visualize exactly where work can safely be performed.